avisiedo/avisiedo.github.io/content/stopping-systemd-in-openshift.md

 CMD ["/demo-signal.sh"]
 ```

-The `demo-signal.sh` should have executing permission.
+The `demo-signal.sh` should have execute permission.
 The content is:

 ```sh
 #!/bin/bash